 “Did I go too high?”

-And when he says “YOU’RE HIRED!”, a new set of doubts creeps over you:
+And when she says “YOU’RE HIRED!”, a new set of doubts creeps in:

 “Should I have gone higher?”